 We are aware of this problem and even published a dedicated blog post.

-So what happens during the export process?
-You click the Export button, email is sent right to the desired email client -- and if the responsive design (Media Queries) is not supported, all the media styles are automatically removed making the email non-responsive for mobile apps.
+If you click the "Export" button, the email is sent right to the desired email client - and if the responsive design (Media Queries) is not supported, all the media styles are automatically removed by the email client, making the email non-responsive for mobile apps.

-If you have any questions, please contact us via email at firstname.lastname@example.org.
+If you have any additional questions, please email us at firstname.lastname@example.org.